lit/lit-element/docs/_guide/templates.md

 ### Use properties, loops, and conditionals in a template

+When defining your element's template, you can bind the element's properties to the template so the

 #### Properties

 To add a property value to a template, insert it with `${this.propName}`: